 The Department of Modern Languages offers two language certificate options for non-degree seeking students: intermediate (low, mid, or high) language proficiency and advanced (low, mid, or high) language proficiency.
 Upon completion of the required classes and the Written Proficiency Test, the student's certificate will be posted to their DePaul transcripts.
 Language proficiency certification will allow students to show future employers they are ready to compete in today’s global workplace.

 The department offers certificates in American Sign Language, Arabic, Chinese, French, German, Italian, Japanese, Russian and Spanish.
 Students must complete the undergraduate non-degree application for the College of Liberal Arts and Social Sciences.

 For more information, please visit the Modern Languages

 To apply as a non-degree student, please submit the following:

-Online application for non-degree students and $25 application fee
+Online application for non-degree students

 - Transcripts confirming your bachelor’s degree has been earned